A generalizable framework for low-rank tensor completion with numerical priors: Generalized CP Decomposition Tensor Completion

-The problem formulation described above deceptively seems simple.
-During implementation, however, further details need to be added for lines 4 and 5 in Algorithm 1.
-To begin with, the evaluation of $\mathcal{X}=\llbracket\mathbf{A}^{(1)},\mathbf{A}^{(2)},..., \mathbf{A}^{(N)}\rrbracket$ is usually done with the following operation, commonly known as MTTKRP (Matricized Tensor Times Khatri-Rao Product):
+The problem formulation described by Eq.~(\ref{gcdtc}) and Algorithm~1 deceptively seem simple.
+During the actual optimization procedure, however, further details need to be added for lines 4 and 5 in Algorithm~1.
+In this subsection we elaborate on the steps we took to fill in those gaps in the algorithm.